ahmdrz/qiau-hotspot-login/README.md

-# Reyhoon Hotspot Login 🤦🏻‍
+# QIAU Hotspot Login 🤦🏻‍

 Nothing just a simple http client to log us in with less pain and effort.